 As babies sleep better on their stomachs, parents can occasionally place them on their stomachs while they are awake.
 This practice is known as “tummy time” and is believed to prevent children from developing plagiocephaly.
 Plagiocephaly is a deformation of the skill that can leave babies with flattened heads.

-When can babies sleep on their tummy?
+When can babies safely sleep on their stomachs?

 The risk for SIDS drops dramatically after a baby turns one.
 By the time they’re 1, their lung capacity would have increased, and they would have better neck control.